sisiyan/Kepler_CC_word/README.md

 The API should enable users to perform the following actions:
  1) User provides 2 or more words to the server, and the server randomly returns 1 word
  2) User provides 1 English word, and server returns a list of English words that rhyme with that word
  3) Add an endpoint that does something cool.
-This API will encrypt a word with RSA
+This API will return the stems of the input words.

 ### Other requirements:
  1) The application should be able to run on Ubuntu 18.04.